Briguy52/tempus/README.md

 ## Submitting code

-After making changes, pull down any new changes and put yours on top (`git pull --rebase`), add your files (`git add <name of file>`), commit (`git commit -m "message goes here"`), and then push your branch to the remote repository on Github.com (`git push origin <name of branch>`).
+After making changes, pull down any new commits and put yours on top (`git pull --rebase`), add your files (`git add <name of file>`), commit (`git commit -m "message goes here"`), and then push your branch to the remote repository on Github.com (`git push origin <name of branch>`).

 Now you can go to our repo on Github.com and make a pull request into master.
 It'll tell you if there's any conflicts.
 Obviously, if there are any, fix them and then make a new request.
-If it looks good, then assign a reviewer and submit your pull request.
+After fixing them, assign a reviewer and submit your pull request.

-It things look good, then you can go ahead and merge your branch into master.
-If not, make any changes mentioned by the reviewer until your commit looks good.
+After receiving feedback from your reviewer, you should either fix anything they mention or if they give you the okay, go ahead and merge your branch into master.

 ## Acknowledgements